Wednesday, January 28, 2026

 4. (youth slang) a stand-up guy

 The dictionary gives the etymology as Persian pič پیچ "a plant shoot", in Bulgarian via Turkish.
-Now I seem to have misplaced my copy Junker-Alavi's dictionary, but all the other resources agree or give a more specific sense, "young wine".
+Now I seem to have misplaced my copy of Junker-Alavi's dictionary, but all the other resources agree or give a more specific sense, "young wine".
 And then I checked a Turkish dictionary and it all got interesting: the Persian word appears in the Codex Cumanicus, a 14th century manual of the Turkic language spoken by the Cumans known as Cuman, Kipchaq or Tatar.
 The book is arranged in three columns with Latin terms and their Persian and Cuman equivalents.

 Our word appears on fol.
 50r of the Venice 1597 copy (Marziana Lat.
 Z 549) in the second part of the Codex where lexical items are arranged in semantic fields.
 Fols.
 49v-50r contain a section titled "Defecta hominum" and this is where we find Persian pič as a translation of the Latin bastardus.